Screen Printing for Ecommerce Hats: What to Order First

 The mistake many buyers make is treating the cap like a tiny billboard.
 It is not.
 The strongest hat graphics usually work with the crown shape rather than pretending the front panel is flat cardboard.
 Bold shapes, thicker strokes, and fewer tiny elements usually print better and photograph better.
 Small detail can survive on a screen and disappear on fabric.

 There is also a practical production reason to keep the design simple.
-Hats are often printed with separate fixtures and cap-specific handling, which means every extra color, every extra screen, and every extra point of registration adds labor.
+Hats are often printed with separate cap platens, magnetic or clamp-style fixtures, and slower handling than tees, which means every extra color, every extra screen, and every extra point of registration adds labor.
 A one- or two-color design keeps the job cleaner, and cleaner jobs tend to hold up better in a fulfillment environment where speed matters.

 How the Hat Printing Process Works From Screen to Cure